JackJansonius/DT5GL/README.md

 # DT5GL
 DT5GL Demo Decision Intelligence Generator (5GL)

-(click on 'README.md' and Code for better layout)

 Decision Intelligence is a combination of Decision Tables (5GL) and Database Query Language (SQL/4GL) oriented to business people instead of IT.
 So does not require knowledge of any 3GL programming language.